Birmingham Child Injury Lawyer

 - Defective Toys and Products — Dangerous toys can cause lead poisoning, choking, burns, and other serious injuries to small children.
 Children are hurt every day by hazardous toys with design defects, some of which should be recalled.
 In many cases, manufacturers can be held liable for defectively designing or manufacturing these products or failing to include a warning about potentially dangerous misuses.

 - Drowning Accidents — Children have a high risk of drowning accidents because they can drown not just in a pool or the ocean, but also in small amounts of water like the bathtub.
 Children require constant watching, and poor supervision causes many accidents.
 A child’s drowning accident can result in injuries like brain damage, coma, and seizures.

-- Electrocution Injuries — Children playing with outlets and appliances can result in serious injuries.
-Electrocution can cause internal and external burns and, sometimes, death to a small child.
+- Electrical Injuries — Children playing with outlets and appliances can result in serious injuries.
+Electric shock can cause internal and external burns and, sometimes, death to a small child.